infinitysush/infinitysush/README.md

 - 👋 Hi, I’m @infinitysush
 - 👀 I’m interested in Product Management and App development
 - 🌱 I’m currently learning data science, AI, ML, Data science, App building using Flutter
-- 💞️ I’m looking to collaborate on determine exercise type and repetetitions based on accelerometer data
 - 📫 How to reach me https://www.linkedin.com/in/sushrutchafadker/

 <!---